Health related links:

 A: No, and in some cases quite the opposite.
 Good breeders make sure their breeding cats are thoroughly health tested before breeding to minimize the risk of disease in their offspring.
 This is almost never the case with mutts.
 One of the reasons why purebreds appear to be overrepresented in some genetic diseases is that breeders and a lot of other owners of purebred cats get autopsies performed if their cats die suddenly, and are also more likely to make sure their sick cat gets the correct diagnosis and treatment.

 Q: Is it true that kittens from purebred parents from different breeds are healthier than a purebred kitten?
 Is there any proof of the theory of hybrid vigour?

 A: Hybrid vigour, the theory that offspring from two different breeds are bigger and sturdier than their purebred counterparts, has been thoroughly scientifically disproven in cats and dogs.
 Mixing two purebred cats doesn't make their genetic predispositions for certain diseases magically disappear.
-There is no reason to believe that mixing cats of two different breeds will only bring the best qualities of both breeds to the offspring, and people claiming this usually just want to try and sell you expensive "designer kittens" that are basically mutts with fancy parents.
+There is no reason to believe that mixing cats or dogs of two different breeds will only bring the best qualities of both breeds to the offspring, and people claiming this usually just want to try and sell you expensive "designer kittens" that are basically mutts with fancy parents.

 Have any further questions?
 Feel free to contact me, and your question may be included on the website in the future.